 Instructions

-- Remove sheet pan from oven.
-Transfer pork to a cutting board and let rest for 5 minutes before slicing.
+- Remove from the oven and let the pork rest for 5 minutes before slicing.

 Notes